Pattaya Ekamai Bus to Bangkok

 Avoiding The Bang Na Jam

 When the bus reaches Bang Na Bangkok it could be moving at a tortoise crawl pace along Sukhumvit Road.
-To save some time in the traffic get off the bus at On Nut before you get to Ekamai. ( A good relief if your ass is frying and a double time saver if you happen to be on the 6.30am bus)
+To save some time in the traffic get off the bus at any one of the following BTS stations:

 Getting Off The Bus at On Nut